 1 9 6 4 (UK)

-This short-lived BBC panel game show debuted on 27 October 1964.
+Based on the American daytime game show, Your First Impression, this short-lived BBC panel game show debuted on 27 October 1964.

 Concealed in a sound-proof booth, a celebrity was first heard only by the Chairman, (Terence Brady – previously seen in Dig This Rhubarb) wearing an earpiece.
 Portraits of five “possibles” were shown and the panel of three celebrity guests then threw in a few exploratory questions.